 Tourism has longtime played a vital role in the economy of the nation of Greece.
 The tourism industry is one of the most significant sectors in the country.
 Due to the country's rich history and culture, Greece continues to be one of Europe's major tourist destinations.
-The country's rich history is attributed by its 18 World Heritage Sites designated by UNESCO, making Greece one of the top countries both in Europe and the world with the most World Heritage Sites.
+The country's rich history is reflected by its 18 UNESCO World Heritage Sites.
 Greece also features numerous beaches and islands together with its extensive coastline.

 Top Source Countries For Tourists To Greece